pkenchap/power-dra-driver/README.md

 3. [OpenShift Feature Gate: DynamicResourceAllocation](https://docs.openshift.com/container-platform/4.17/nodes/clusters/nodes-cluster-enabling-features.html)
 > Enables a new API for requesting and sharing resources between pods and containers.
 This is an internal feature that most users do not need to interact with.
 (DynamicResourceAllocation)
 OpenShift Docs are specific to a use-case

+This code repository is based on [kubernetes-sigs/dra-example-driver](https://github.com/kubernetes-sigs/dra-example-driver) and extends apis used in the example driver.